intel/llvm/sycl/doc/PluginInterface.md

 bound.)

 ### Plugin Unloading
 The plugins not chosen to be connected to should be unloaded.
+When the environment variable SYCL_DEVICE_FILTER is set, SYCL RT will filter out plugins that do not satisfy and will not load them at the beginning.
+SYCL RT calls piInitializePlugins() to load and bound the necessary plugins.
+In addition, SYCL RT can call piTearDown() when it does not need plugins any more and notify each plugin to start performing its own tear-down process such as global memory deallocation.
+In the future, piTearDown() can include any other jobs that need to be done before the plugin is unloaded from memory.
+In the future, we can add a notification of the plugin unloading to lower-level plugins so that they can clean up their own memory [TBD].

-TBD - Unloading a bound plugin.
+SYCL RT also calls unload() to actually remove plugin.
+Eventually, unload() is going to invoke OS-specific system calls to remove the dynamic library from memory.

 ## PI API Specification